Place Hub

 - City and county records for incorporation, roads, bridges, public meetings, and preservation work

-- Historic maps showing Travelers Rest, ferry points, river crossings, rail lines, and county boundary changes
+- Historic maps showing Travelers Rest or Bristol, ferry points, river crossings, rail lines, and county boundary changes

 - Newspapers, Sanborn maps, depot records, flood recovery materials, and Macon County Historical Museum references